 Both drivers in this incident were driving down a busy road, Route 64, in Kane County.
 Soulides turned left to enter a Dairy Queen and cut off Paul.
 They crashed right into each other and Paul suffered a broken bone and other injuries.
 Paul and his wife brought a negligence action against Soulides claiming damages related to loss of income, medical bills, and related items.
 They settled out of court for the insurance policy maximum of $100,000.

 MURAWSKI VS. LIANG; COOK COUNTY; $250,000 SETTLEMENT

 This case involved a head-on collision.
 The plaintiff, Mr. Murawski, was riding his motorcycle down a state highway when the defendant’s car crossed the median line and ran smack into him.
-Among various injuries that he sustained, Murawski also broke his leg and that condition eventually deteriorated to the point where he needed an amputation.
+Among various injuries that he sustained, Murawski also broke his leg, and that condition eventually deteriorated to the point where he needed an amputation.

 Naturally, Murawski sued the other driver for negligence.
-While the defendant did proffer a defense, it did not last long possibly because of the clear nature of who was at fault in this case.
+While the defendant did proffer a defense, it did not last long possibly because of the precise nature of who was at fault in this case.
 Thus, both sides quickly settled for the insurance policy maximum amount of $250,000.

 RANKIN VS. WILLIAMS; WILL COUNTY; $50,000 SETTLEMENT

 Mr. Rankin attempted to drive his motorcycle through an intersection when he was hit broadside by another vehicle that was attempting to turn left.
 Among other bruises all over his body, he also sustained a serious leg fracture.